zeinabfallah20/zeinabfallah20/README.md

 ### Hi there,This is Zeinab Fallah 👋
 *About four years of professional programming experience with different programming languages and of course I am very interested in C#, Backend development*
+**Some fields of activities :**
+•	C# programming
+•	Site design (Backend) with MVC
+•	Angular programming
+•	Android programming

 <!--
 **zeinabfallah20/zeinabfallah20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.